storpool/ubuntu-cloud-nova/doc/source/index.rst

   * :doc:`Feature Support full list </user/support-matrix>`: A detailed dive through features in each compute driver backend.

-* :doc:`Cells v2 Planning </user/cellsv2-layout>`: For large deployments, Cells v2
+* :doc:`Cells v2 configuration </admin/cells>`: For large deployments, cells v2
-  allows sharding of your compute environment.
-Upfront planning is key to a successful Cells v2 layout.
+  cells allow sharding of your compute environment.
+Upfront planning is key to a successful cells v2 layout.

 * :doc:`Running nova-api on wsgi <user/wsgi>`: Considerations for using a real WSGI container instead of the baked-in eventlet web server.